SICP 2.1.1 Solutions

 The first two cases described above are acceptable as-is.
 The third should be converted into the second (a negative value with only the numerator negative) by convention.
 The fourth is a positive value, so it needs to be converted into the format of the first.

-The first version of the function will use a
+A simple version of the function could use a

 cond statement to implement this pattern directly.
 For the first two cases, no change is made.
 (Here

 d stand for the numerator and denominator respectively, and the gcd reduction is dispensed with for clarity’s sake):